NickMcConnell/Beleriand/docs/hacking/modifying.rst

   screen.
 If a new race is introduced, a selection of background information for it will need to be added.

-hints.txt
-  This is simply a list of general pieces of advice that shopkeepers will give to their customers.

-quest.txt
-  This file defines the quest monsters (Sauron and Morgoth) and where they appear.
-This currently can't easily be changed, as there are still hard-coded aspects of the quests.

 terrain.txt
-  This file defines the kind of terrain which can appear in Angband, and its properties.
+  This file defines the kind of terrain which can appear in NarSil, and its properties.
 Current terrain can be changed (with possibly large effects), but removing it without code changes is likely to break the game.
 Adding new terrain will have no effect by itself, because there is no mechanism for it to appear.

 trap.txt
-  This defines all traps, door locks and runes.
+  This defines all traps, door locks and glyphs.
 Actual trap effects appear in list-effects.h and effect-handler-*something*.c.

-room_template.txt
+chest_trap.txt
+  This defines all chest traps.
+As for floor traps, actual effects appear in list-effects.h and effect-handler-*something*.c.

+vault.txt
-  This is a list of templates for interesting-shaped rooms which appear in the dungeon.
+  This is a list of templates for vaults, which are very dangerous and lucrative rooms.
 These can easily be changed and new ones added.

-vault.txt
-  Similar to room_template.txt, this handles vaults, which are very dangerous and lucrative rooms.

 dungeon_profile.txt
   This file contains fairly technical details about the different types of